-If you are unable to get an article published by Elsevier in your usual way, these tips may help you locate an openly accessible version.
-For details on affected titles, see the Office of Scholarly Communication website.
+If you are unable to get an article published by Elsevier in your usual way, use one of the following methods to get a copy of the article.

 Get it from the library

-Request the article using the UC Citation Linker form, and we will get it for you.
-Articles will be emailed as soon as possible; some requests may take up to four days.
+- Request the article from the UC-eLinks menu within databases like PubMed@UCSF or by using the using the UC Citation Linker form, and the library will get it for you at no cost.
+Articles will be emailed as soon as possible.
+Most requests are filled within two business days though may take up to four.

 Search for it